 Land Use and Sustainability

-Recognised as a leading City Region for sustainability, in November this year we will host COP26, – the 26th Conference of the Parties (COP26) climate change conference.
-And Glasgow has received world recognition as a sustainable city – awarded the status of a Global Green City in 2020.
+Recognised as a leading City Region for sustainability, in November 2021 Glasgow hosted COP26, the 26th Conference of the Parties (COP26) climate change conference.
+Glasgow has also received world recognition as a sustainable city – awarded the status of a Global Green City in 2020.

 We are determined to make the best use of our land – for creating sustainable jobs, affordable and energy efficient new homes, and high-quality greenspace.
 Ensuring that the Region remains an attractive and investible global location is a fundamental pillar of our plans.

 Work underway to safeguard and enhance our natural environment includes our Clyde Climate Forest project which will deliver a major increase in tree planting across the Region as a response to the Climate Emergency.